trunk-io/trunk-playwright-reporter/README.md

 ## Output

-The reporter generates JUnit XML files that can be:
+The reporter generates JUnit XML files that can be uploaded to Trunk.io.
-- Uploaded to Trunk.io for analysis
-- Integrated with CI/CD pipelines
-- Used with other JUnit-compatible tools
-- Processed by reporting systems

 ## Why Trunk Reporter?